Saaifbanday/Docs-Test-Amplify/Writerside/topics/How-to-use-BioStat-Prime.md

 ## Dialog

 On selecting any of the statistical function, a window will appear replacing the data-grid.
-This window is called Dialog.
+This window is called `Dialog`.

 The Dialog is where different variables are selected to perform some tests or analysis.

-The variable from source side is sent to the target side by selecting it and clicking the arrow button.
-To select multiple variables, user needs to hold Alt button on keyboard and select multiple source variables.
+>The variable from source side is sent to the target side by selecting it and clicking the arrow button.

+>To select multiple variables, user needs to hold Alt button on keyboard and select multiple source variables.
+>
+{style="note"}

 For each statistical function there are function specific options at the top of dialog window.

 The top right corner of the dialog contains a few options like;

-{type="full"}
 Execute button
 : Executes the dialog.

-{type="full"}
 Syntax button
 : Displays the R syntax for respective dialog analysis.

-{type="full"}
 ?
 : Provides quick summary help.

-{type="full"}
 Cross button
 : Used for closing dialog so that user can visualize the dataset.